sinczero/gitrepository/readme.txt

-This is a git repository of vm debian11 gnome.
+Git is a distributed version control system.
-This is the first version.
+Git is free software.